 4. Chomp on the Basque Country’s Famous Idiazabal Cheese

-The north of Spain is well-known for its cheeses and easily rivals France in terms of quality (if not quite variety).
-I’ve written quite a lot about the cheese (and food in general) of Asturias, the region next to the Basque Country – it’s worth checking out if you’re going to be in the north of Spain.
+The north of Spain is well-known for its cheese and easily rivals France in terms of quality (if not quite variety).
+I’ve written quite a lot about the cheese (and food in general) of Asturias, the region next to the Basque Country – it’s definitely worth checking out if you’re going to be in the north of Spain.

 The most famous cheese in the Basque Country is Idiazabal.
 That’s “Idee-ah-tha-bal”, mi amigo.
 Try saying that after a glass or three of Rioja!